2017 Kia Sportage CRDi GT-Line Road Test

 How spacious is it?

-The boot is 466 litres (with the rear seats up) but if you drop the back seats, that grows to 1455 litres, so there’s plenty of scope to move stuff around, and there’s good sized bottle holders and cupholders front and back.
+The luggage space is 466 litres (with the rear seats up) but if you drop the back seats, that grows to 1455 litres, so there’s plenty of opportunities to move stuff around, and there are good sized bottle holders and cupholders front and back.

 It’s also packed with tech.
 Everything you’d expect from a top-shelf model is here: Apple Car Play, Android Auto, touchscreen sat-nav, Bluetooth streaming and telephony, MP3 and USB players, cruise control, wireless charging for mobiles, three 12V outlets, dual-zone climate control, lane departure warning, blind spot monitoring, autonomous braking and plenty of other gear.